redefine-cs/redefine-cs.github.io/index.md

 ## Description

-**redefine** is a virtual summer program targeted at rising freshmen and sophomores to computer science.
-We seek to introduce CS (programming and theory) to students who otherwise might not have considered it as a career option.
+**redefine** is a free summer program targeted at rising freshmen and sophomores to computer science.
+We seek to introduce computer science (programming and theory) to students who otherwise might not have considered it as a career option.
 We’re motivated by a vision of a more equitable and ethical tech industry through increased diversity and representation.

 For more information about [the program](about), [the curriculum](calendar), and the [course staff](staff) please check out the links on the left.

+## Computing Requirements & Prerequisites

+All students need to participate in this course is access to a computer and an internet connection. **redefine** will be taught completely over video chat.

+For math prerequisites, students should be comfortable with algebra.
+There are no programming-related prerequisites for this course.